octopus-db/documentation/docs/source/data_tables.rst

 UPDATED_AT  timestamptz
 =========== =========== ==== ==== ======== ==================

-* REFDBID -- Unique identifier in the format *Name<colon>YearKeyword* where Name is the Family name of the first author, Year is the publication year, and Keyword is a catchy single word from the publication title.
+* REFDBID -- Unique identifier in the format *Name<colon>YearKeyword* where *Name* is the family name of the first author, *Year* is the publication year, and *Keyword* is a catchy single word from the publication title.
 No whitespace or special characters are allowed.
 The keyword must not be numeric.

 * REFDOI -- Publication Digital Object Identifier (DOI), if available